ICE-V-Wireless/ICE-V-Wireless/README.md

 a solder blob).
 * Additional I/O connector with seven ESP32C3 GPIO lines and one FPGA line, along with power, ground and reset connections.
+* 8MB PSRAM connected directly to the FPGA.
 * USB-C connector for power, programming and JTAG debugging of the ESP32C3.
 * Tactile buttons for reset and boot mode selection of the ESP32C3.
 * RGB LED directly driven by the iCE40 FPGA